easolhq/easolhq.github.io/docs/reference/objects/product/variant.md

 Returns a humanized price for the variants deposit amount, if deposit's are not set on the variant this will just return `variant.price` e.g. `$250 Per Person`

+# variant.has_infinite_stock

+Returns true if the variant has infinite stock

 # variant.id

 Returns a unique id for the variant